Home | About me | Contact | Privacy

 Seat reservations

-As of 2023, the standard fee is €4.50 for each second class seat reserved, and €5.90 for first class if not purchased with the ticket.
+As of 2023, the standard fee for a reservation is €4.90 for each second class seat reserved, and €5.90 for first class.
 For groups of two to five people, you can purchase a "family reservation" (Familien-Reservierung) for €9.00 for second class, and €11.80 for first class.
 In all cases, a reservation all connecting trains is included free unless reservations on one or more of the legs are mandatory.

 See the section "On Board" below for information on claiming your seat aboard the train.